MathieuAR-GDPSFH/community-guide/phpmyadmin/Basic Explanation of The PhpMyAdmin Tables.md

 • Levelscores: Lists what account ID had what percentage on what level ID.

-• Links: Lists every user who has added some link to their profile, (YouTube link, Twitter, etc).
+• Links: Lists every user who has linked their account to another server.
+(Other GDPS'S)

 • Mappacks: Lists all the map packs, also another way to create map packs instead of tools page.